Storkle/jzmq-native-deps/README.md

 # jzmq-native-deps
 ZeroMQ Java bindings all packaged up and ready for use with leiningen + native-deps + clojars.org.
-Includes linux x86 and mac x86_64 //will include window x86, and window x86_64.
+Includes linux x86, mac x86_64, and mac x86(??) //will include window x86, and window x86_64.
 Please fork and build for other architectures!

 ## Jzmq version used
 [jzmq](https://github.com/zeromq/jzmq)